FENECON Home 10 assembly and operating instructions

 5.2.
 Tools required

-The following tools are required for Assembly of the system components
+The following tools are required for the assembly of the system components:

 ---|---|---|---|